jedney0901/CFA-Bigmoney/README.md

 1. MRI scanning tests for training Doctors and identifying and understanding different types of scans.
 2. Budgeting app aimed at helping young people understand all elements of their business.

 As I had limited time I tried to organise meetings as quickly as I could and unfortunately it was a lot harder to be able to get the potential clients to sit down so we could discuss the project.
 The person doing the MRI scanning was in the end unavailable to participate in the project as he was looking at developing the application through an agency which left the budgeting app to develop.
+I understood the degree of difficulty that would be involved developing a budgeting app but underestimated the time it would take to define each different component and start building them out through a purely react front end.

 #### First Meeting 1:

 For the first meeting I sat down with the client and went through the structure of his idea and how it would work.
 The first part of what we discussed was a) what did the app need to solve and b) what was his vision for an MVP version of that app.
 We ran through the user cases and how this application would be used in the future.

 The key outcomes of this meeting were to: